• Home

 > The Preliminary round – The jury will review Unlisted YouTube submissions and select up to 12 advancing competitors from each division.
 Entrants will be notified if they have advanced to the semifinal round no later than March 15, 2026 and invited to participate in the semifinal round in Philadelphia.

-> The Semifinal round – will take place on Saturday, April 18, 2026, beginning at 1:00PM with the Youth Division, with the Adults Division following at 1:00pm.
+> The Semifinal round – will take place at 12:00pm, Saturday, April 18, 2026, beginning at 1:00PM at First Presbyterian Church, 201 S. 21st St., Philadelphia, PA 19103

 > The Final round will take place on Sunday, April 19, 2026 during the 2026 Philadelphia Classical Guitar Society Festival in Philadelphia at: